Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Algorithms and Convergence Guarantees for Composite Functions

 \section{Algorithms and Convergence Guarantees for Composite Functions}

+The purpose of this section is to demonstrate that the UES framework, and the previously presented lower bounds, are \emph{useable} definitions that give rise to \emph{efficient implementable algorithms}.
+Throughout this section we consider composite optimization problems (problems of the form \eqref{eq:Problem} with $h \neq 0$) and, as for all results in this work, we suppose that Assumption~\ref{A_SCL} holds.

-The purpose of this section is to extend the results presented in Section~\ref{sec:smooth} from the smooth to the composite setting, i.e., here we suppose that $h(x) \neq 0$.
-In particular, we present two algorithms whose iterates fit the Underestimate Sequence framework described in Section~\ref{sec:UES}, and use the lower bounds developed in Section~\ref{s:lbcomposite}.
-Both algorithms appear to fit the composite setting very naturally; the first algorithm is a proximal gradient descent type method, while the second algorithm is an accelerated proximal gradient variant.
-The algorithms also incorporate stopping conditions that provide a certificate of optimality.
-We establish convergence guarantees for both algorithms via the UES framework and for all results we suppose that Assumption~\ref{A_SCL} holds.
+We present two algorithms whose iterates fit the Underestimate Sequence framework described in Section~\ref{sec:UES}, and use the lower bounds developed in Section~\ref{s:lbcomposite}.
+Both algorithms fit the composite setting very naturally; the first algorithm is a proximal gradient descent type method, while the second algorithm is an accelerated proximal gradient variant.
+Both algorithms incorporate verifiable stopping conditions, and convergence guarantees are established via the UES framework.